Roof Replacement Cost in Louisiana (2025): Prices by Size, Material & City

 Do I need a full tear-off?

 We recommend a full tear-off to inspect decking and reset flashings.
-It improves long-term performance and warranty support versus overlaying a second shingle layer.
+It improves long-term performance and warranty support versus overlaying a second layer.

 Can insurance help pay for a new roof?